Sonic the Hedgehog 2: Design

-Tails was implemented using an artificial intelligence routine that allowed him to mimic Sonic's movements, becoming playable with a second controller.
-Tails was also used in the multiplayer mode, something that Naka had attempted to implement late in development of the original Sonic.
+Tails was implemented using an artificial intelligence routine that allowed him to mimic Sonic's movements.
+He was also used in the multiplayer mode, something that Naka had attempted to implement late in development of the original Sonic.
 The multiplayer mode was one of Naka's primary motivations to develop Sonic 2, since he felt multiplayer games were more fun.
-Naka created split-screen gameplay with the Genesis' rarely-used interlaced mode, since he found the standard display mode made it difficult to see the player characters.
+Naka created split-screen gameplay with the Genesis' rarely used interlaced mode, since he found the standard display mode made it difficult to see the player characters.
 Developing the multiplayer mode took six months.

 Art direction

 In addition to overseeing the level design and gameplay, Cerny acted as an art director.
 The initial level maps were drawn at Sega's headquarters in Tokyo.
-According to level artist Craig Stitt, the artists received the paper map with ideas regarding the level theme.
+According to the level artist Craig Stitt, the artists received the paper map with ideas regarding the level theme.
 Once the design was settled, the artist would draw the art pixel by pixel and then input the graphics in the game itself.
 The graphics and animations were implemented using the Digitizer, Sega's proprietary graphics system for the Genesis.
 The artists had to deal with palette limitations, as only 64 colors could be displayed on-screen.
 Rieko Kodama, who worked on the first game as an artist, helped design the levels.

 Yasuhara said meshing the Americans' art with art by Yamaguchi was the development's largest hurdle.
 Yamaguchi had to check the teams' enemy and stage designs while producing his own.
-While Yamaguchi was assisted by Jina Ishiwatari, he worked mostly alone.
-Stitt called Yamaguchi "a machine" who worked long hours and reworked other artists' levels repeatedly to ensure quality.
+Stitt called Yamaguchi, who mostly worked alone, "a machine" who spent hours reworking other artists' levels repeatedly to ensure quality.
 For example, Stitt felt disappointed when Yamaguchi redid his background art for the Oil Ocean level, but did not argue because he was not satisfied with the original background and Yamaguchi's was much better.
 The title screen and Casino Night level art were both completely reworked shortly before release.

 Tim Skelly designed the appearance of the pseudo-3D special stages, based on a tech demo created by Naka.
-The special stages, designed by Shinobi (1987) director Yutaka Sugano, were created from pre-rendered 3D polygons, video of which was compressed and halved vertically and horizontally to fit in the game cartridge.
+The special stages, designed by the Shinobi (1987) director Yutaka Sugano, were created from pre-rendered 3D polygons, video of which was compressed and halved vertically and horizontally to fit in the game cartridge.
 Cerny said the developers chose the 3D look to make the stages appear extravagant.
 In retrospect, he felt the stages were visually impressive but did not have as much gameplay depth as the original Sonic's special stages, which featured Sonic navigating a rotating maze.